top of page

 Meet Leah Harper Bowron

 Leah Harper Bowron is a lawyer and James Joyce scholar.
 Her article “Coming of Age in Alabama: Ex parte Devine Abolishes the Tender Years Presumption” was published in the Alabama Law Review.
 She recently lectured on Joyce’s novel Ulysses at the University of London and the Universite de Reims.
-She lives in Texas and has a daughter named Sarah and a cat named Jamie.
+She lives in Texas and has a daughter named Sarah and a cat named Lucy.

 “Stories heal the scars that silence leaves behind.” – Leah Harper Bowron